kkamkou/gitmostwanted.com/Readme.md

 [![Coverage Status](https://coveralls.io/repos/github/kkamkou/gitmostwanted.com/badge.svg?branch=HEAD)](https://coveralls.io/github/kkamkou/gitmostwanted.com?branch=HEAD)

 # gitmostwanted
 Advanced explore of github.com.
-The main goal is to highlight the most interesting repositories and exclude others.
+Our goal is to highlight the most interesting repositories and exclude others.
 You can find some concepts in the [Wiki](https://github.com/kkamkou/gitmostwanted.com/wiki).

 ## Buy me a coffee
 [![Buy me a coffee](https://img.shields.io/badge/Donate-PayPal-green.svg)](http://2ka.by/coffee?project=gitmostwanted.com)

 If you would like to help the project, please consider these topics:
-- GMW uses [Google BigQuery](https://cloud.google.com/bigquery/pricing) and the service is pretty expensive.
+- GMW uses [Google BigQuery](https://cloud.google.com/bigquery/pricing) and the service is **pretty** expensive.
 - GMW is located on a private machine and hosted by [ProfitBricks](https://www.profitbricks.de/).

 ## Run (Python3)